-An astonishing piece of technology that uses computers and video projectors to display dynamic, animated images of the atmosphere, oceans and land on an illuminated sphere six feet in diameter.
-Learn More
+This astonishing piece of technology displays dynamic, animated images of the atmosphere, oceans and land on an illuminated sphere six ft in diameter.

 Tropical Butterfly House

 Enjoy year-round sunshine in the Tropical Butterfly House!
-Temperatures are in the low 80s, humidity is 60 to 70 percent, and full-spectrum lighting keeps the plants and butterflies healthy.
-Watch beautiful, exotic butterflies fly, sun themselves, and feed among tropical flowers.
-See a brand-new butterfly emerge in the chrysalis viewing window.
+In temperatures of low 80s and 60-70% humidity, watch exotic butterflies fly, sun themselves and feed among tropical flowers and see new butterflies emerge in the chrysalis viewing window.
 New butterflies are released into the exhibit each morning.

 Dinosaurs: A Journey Through Time

-Travel back to the Mesozoic Era, where you’ll meet 7 dinosaurs in a lifelike environment.
-Stand in the footprint of a giant duckbill dinosaur, take the controls of the Pneumoferrosaurus to see how animatronic dinosaurs work, and explore the Mesozoic world.
+Travel back to in time to meet dinosaurs from the Mesozoic Era, stand in the footprint of a giant duckbill dinosaur and take control of the Pneumoferrosaurus to see how animatronic dinosaurs work.
+Learn more

-See live creatures of all kinds, from the domestic to the exotic.
-Animal displays feature reptiles, amphibians, and mammals, including a colony of East African naked mole-rats.
+Discover live creatures of all kinds, like reptiles, amphibians and mammals, including a colony of East African naked mole rats.